 The Directors do not rely on key performance indicators at the individual subsidiary level.
-The performance of the Company is included in the Annual Report and Accounts of Virgin Money UK PLC.
+The performance of the Company is included in the Group's Annual Report and Accounts.
 The business is managed within the Group and the results are consistent with the Company's status as a fully integrated and wholly owned subsidiary of the Group.
 For this reason, the Company's Directors believe that providing further performance indicators for the Company itself would not enhance an understanding of the development, performance or position of the Company.